 In May 2016, regulations were published supporting the introduction of UC in Northern Ireland:

 - Universal Credit Regulations (Northern Ireland) 2016 (SR.No.216/2016)

 - Universal Credit, Personal Independence Payment, Jobseeker’s Allowance and Employment and Support Allowance (Claims and Payments) Regulations (Northern Ireland) 2016 (SR.No.220/2016)

 - Universal Credit, Personal Independence Payment, Jobseeker’s Allowance and Employment and Support Allowance (Decisions and Appeals) Regulations (Northern Ireland) 2016 (SR.No.221/2016)

 - Universal Credit Housing Costs (Executive Determinations) Regulations (Northern Ireland) 2016 (SR.No.222/2016)

 - Universal Credit (Transitional Provisions) Regulations (Northern Ireland) 2016 (SR.No.226/2016)

-- Welfare Reform and Work (Northern Ireland) Order 2016 (Commencement No. 2) Order 2017 (SR.No.46/2017) - New regulations have been issued in relation to thje introduction of the two child limit in universal credit in Northern Ireland.
+- Welfare Reform and Work (Northern Ireland) Order 2016 (Commencement No. 2) Order 2017 (SR.No.46/2017) - New regulations in relation to the introduction of the two child limit in universal credit in Northern Ireland.

-- Welfare Supplementary Payments Regulations (Northern Ireland) 2016 (SR.No.178/2016) - New regulations have been issued in relation to Welfare Supplementary Payments to be paid to households with children in Northern Ireland who have their Housing Benefit reduced due to the benefit cap.
+- Welfare Supplementary Payments Regulations (Northern Ireland) 2016 (SR.No.178/2016) - New regulations in relation to Welfare Supplementary Payments to be paid to households with children in Northern Ireland who have their Housing Benefit reduced due to the benefit cap.